priscillaong/GA-Project-2/README.md

 Some of the factors which influence saleprice of property would include location, home size and usable space, age and condition of the house, upgrades to the house. ([*source*](https://www.opendoor.com/w/blog/factors-that-influence-home-value))

 # Data Dictionary
-A copy of the data dictionary can be obtained here: http://jse.amstat.org/v19n3/decock/DataDocumentation.txt
+A copy of the data dictionary can be obtained (*here*(http://jse.amstat.org/v19n3/decock/DataDocumentation.txt))

 # Summary of Analysis
 16 out of 80 features have been selected after going through the EDA process.<br>